cshuptrine/nyckle-website-new/_posts/2022-01-02-ml-too-hard-for-software-developers.md

 title: Machine Learning is Still Too Hard for Software Engineers
 author: george
 featured: true
-summary: Machine Learning has made huge strides in the last few decades, but it remains largely inaccessible to the average developer.
+description: Machine Learning has made huge strides in the last few decades, but it remains largely inaccessible to the average developer.
 This post examines some of the reasons why.
-og_image: /blog/images/ml-still-too-hard-for-developers-hero.jpg
+image: /blog/images/ml-still-too-hard-for-developers-hero.webp
-og_image_alt: AI eye candy
+image_alt: AI eye candy
 ---

 For a software engineer, the hardest thing about developing Machine Learning functionality *should* be finding clean and representative ground-truth data, but it often isn't.
 If you already have a source of good quality data (perhaps because it is already gathered by your application), here are some obstacles that still lay ahead of you: